Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Examples

-Hence, it is of little interest to ascertain that the absolute error of a perturbation in the initial value in the long-time decays to zero, as this ``long-time'' may be very distant.
-What we observe within a possible time span of our interest is a very large amplification of the absolute error of the perturbation.
+Hence, it is of little interest to ascertain that the absolute error of a perturbation in the initial value decays to zero in the long-time, as this ``long-time'' may be very distant.
+What we observe within a possible time span of interest is a very large amplification of the absolute error of the perturbation.